hultqvist/HitProxy/README.markdown

 https://github.com/hultqvist/HitProxy

 Ideas of a filter can easily be programmed and added within five minutes.
-At runtime filters can be added, removed and configured via the WebUI.
+At runtime filters can further be configures via the WebUI.

 Available filters:

-  * WebUI - Yes all runtime configuration of filters is done via this filter.
-Change style by copying style.css to $HOME/.config/HitProxy/style.css
+  * WebUI - All runtime configuration of filters is done via this filter.
+Change style by modifying ~/.config/HitProxy/style.css
   * AdBlock - implementation of the popular filtering plugin for Firefox but here usable on all browsers such as Chrome
-  * Custom 404 messages for all sites
   * Pass to another proxy: Now implemented to I2P proxy
-  * Referer - Block third party request - the heaviest ad- and privacy blocking functionality, but it does require advanced user interaction to make most pages work.
+  * CrossDomain - Block third party request - the heaviest ad- and privacy blocking functionality, but it does require advanced user interaction to make most pages work.
   * UserAgent and Language - Randomized your UserAgent and Accept-Language headers for every request.
-  * Cookie - Basic third party and cross domain blocking, similar configuration as with Referer will come here.

 There are many more ideas not yet implemented.
 Have a look at HitProxy/Filters to get an idea.